multiformats/unsigned-varint/README.md

 - A multiformat spec MAY explicitly declare a smaller maximum when using varints.
 - A multiformat spec MAY NOT explicitly declare a larger maximum when using varints without first changing this spec.

-### Max differences from Go Varint
+### Main differences from Go Varint

-This MSB-based unsigned varint is based on the [varint of the Go standard library](https://golang.org/src/encoding/binary/varint.go), which itself was based on the protocol buffers one, and that one in turn was based on ...
+This MSB-based unsigned varint is based on the [varint of the Go standard library](https://golang.org/src/encoding/binary/varint.go), which itself was based on the protocol buffers one.

-However, we have two modifications:
+However, we have three modifications:

-- Multiformats varint only supports unsigned integers, the Go varint supports signed (using zig-zag encoding)
+- Multiformats varint only supports unsigned integers, the Go varint supports signed (using zig-zag encoding).
+- Multiformats varints must be minimally encoded.
+That is, numbers must be encoded in the least number of bytes possible.
 - Multiformats varint does not use the 9th byte's msb as part of the number.
 It never interprets 64-bit numbers from 9 bytes.
 The Go varint does do that.

 > What is this about 9th byte msb in Go varint ...